Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Results

 \subsection{Simulated data generation}

-We generated two smooths with a designated degree of difference by first drawing $b_{k}$ coefficients with $k\in \{ 1,\dots , 120 \}$ from $N(0,\sigma_b^2 )$.
-We then sampled 15 or 30 indices, depending on the simulation, from $\{1,2, \dots ,120 \}$ and without replacement, call the set $K$.
-We sampled indices so that they tended to ``clump'' around one another; i.e., adjacent indices were more likely to be chosen together.
+We generated two smooths with a specified degree of difference by first drawing $\{b_{k}\}$ with $k\in \{ 1,\dots , 120 \}$ from $N(0,\sigma_b^2 )$.
+We then sampled 15, 20, or 30 indices, depending on the simulation, from $\{1, \dots ,120 \}$ and without replacement, which we called set $K$.
+We sampled indices so that they tended to cluster around one another in order to be consistent with patterns of differences between two strata in reality.

-Specifically, integers were generated progressively from $\{ 1,2 ,\dots , 120 \}$ so that indices adjacent to already-chosen ones were $\nu$ times more likely to be chosen, with $\nu=6$.
-We used this clumping pattern to be consistent with patterns of differences between two smooths in reality -- gaps between two smooths tend to be longer than the support of a single basis function, depending on the knots and basis set used.
-Since our testing procedure involves simultaneous testing of adjacent $b_{k}$'s, it is also fitting to have a higher proportion of tests on adjacent differences than would be if clumping were not present.